 How Do I Get Certified?

+After a product has completed design review and meets the certification requirements, it is delivered to a testing laboratory along with all required documentation.
 The amount of time that laboratory testing of an individual product takes directly correlates with how well the product was designed and documented.
-A product that properly meets the requirements and is delivered to the testing laboratory with all required documentation written correctly can move through testing in two to three months.
-There is no maximum time it can take for a product to successfully complete testing.
 Corsec recommends ensuring your product meets all requirements prior to entering the testing phase.

 How Long Will This Take?

-A typical security certification effort will take anywhere from twelve to sixteen months from start to finish.
-This will depend heavily on certain factors: ROI, Cost, Product Changes, Certification Options, Timing, Customer Requirements, New Business Areas, and a Competitive Analysis.
+A typical security certification effort will take anywhere from twelve months to years from start to finish if not done properly.
+The time it takes to complete the process will depend heavily on certain factors: Product Changes, Certification Options, Customer Requirements, Internal Resource, Partners, etc.